 - Club Feet or other malformation of limbs

 - Delayed development

 - Pulmonary stenosis and atresia

-The FDA voted in 2004 to require all manufacturers of antidepressant medications to add a black-box warning to the product labels.
+In 2004, the FDA required the addition of a black box warning for its increased risk of suicide.
 A black-box warning is a notification that is placed at the top of all prescribing information so that it will be the first thing seen by a physician or health care provider.
 The black-box notification is the most serious warning that any medication can get.